-The board chair's duties are defined in section 218 of the Local Government Act as follows:
+The board chair's duties are defined in section 216(2) of the Local Government Act as follows:

-- (a) to see that the law is carried out for the improvement and good government of the regional district; - (b) to communicate information to the board and to recommend bylaws, resolutions and measures that, in the chair's opinion, may assist the peace, order and good government of the regional district in relation to the powers conferred on the board by an enactment; - (c) to inspect and direct the conduct of officers and employees, to direct the management of regional district business and affairs and, if considered necessary, to suspend an officer or employee; - (d) so far as the chair's power extends, to see that negligence, carelessness and violation of duty by an officer or employee is prosecuted and punished.
+- (a) to see that the law is carried out for the improvement and good government of the regional district; - (b) to communicate information to the board - (c) to preside at board meetings when in attendance; - (d) to recommend bylaws, resolutions and measures that, in the chair's opinion, may assist the peace, order and good government of the regional district in relation to the powers conferred on the board by an enactment; - (e) to direct the management of regional district business and affairs - (f) to direct the conduct of officers and employees in accordance with section 239 [chair to direct and inspect officers and employees] and 240, [suspensions of officers and employees.] - (g) so far as the chair's power extends, to see that negligence, carelessness and violation of duty by an officer or employee is prosecuted and punished.